 - Reset the material and step settings if they have changed.

-- If you’d like, you can lift the lid and reposition your material.
+- If you’d like, lift the lid and reposition your material.

 - Use Set Focus by clicking the gear, selecting “Set Focus”, and then clicking on the material in the place where you plan to print.